Co-op FAQs for Employers

 Do I have a commitment to hire the Co-op student when he or she graduates?
 Hiring a Cooperative Education student for full-time, permanent employment when their Cooperative Education training is completed is not a commitment.
 However, you can certainly offer full-time employment to a student when they complete their degree program.
 About 50% of the Co-op students are employed by their training employer upon graduation.

 How can my organization participate in Co-op?
-Contact Amanda Marshall, Co-op Staff Assistant at email@example.com or call 813-974-9728 to begin the process of becoming a Co-op Employer.
+Contact Amanda Marshall, Co-op Employer Relations Assistant at firstname.lastname@example.org or call 813-974-9728 to begin the process of becoming a Co-op Employer.